 Martingale Theory

-1. Definitions & Measure Theoretic Setup
+1. Definitions and Measure-Theoretic Setup

 Let be a probability space.